f32c/f32c/README.md

 FPGA development boards from various manufacturers.

-Pre-compiled gcc-based toolchains for Windows, OS-X and Linux can be found at http://www.nxlab.fer.hr/fpgarduino, along with pre-built demo bitstreams for a few common FPGA boards and further details on how to conveniently generate executables using the Arduino IDE.
+Pre-compiled gcc-based toolchains for Windows, OS-X and Linux can be found at http://www.nxlab.fer.hr/fpgarduino, together with pre-built demo FPGA bitstreams and further instructions on how to compile RISC-V / MIPS executables using the Arduino IDE.

 All VHDL modules are BSD licensed.
 The majority of software libraries are borrowed from FreeBSD, while some originate from other projects and